Nevada vs. UNLV NCAA Football Odds, Plays and Insights | October 29, 2021

 Over/Under Insights

-- Nevada and its opponents have combined to score more than 58 points in four of seven games this season.
+- Nevada and its opponents have gone over the current 58-point total in four of seven games this season.

 - UNLV has combined with its opponents to score more than 58 points in one game this season.

-- The combined points per game average of the two teams, 55.3, is 2.7 points fewer than Friday's over/under.
+- Friday's over/under is 2.7 points higher than the combined 55.3 PPG average of the two teams.

-- The 58.9 points per game these two squads have surrendered to opponents this season are 0.9 more than the 58 total in this contest.
+- This contest's total is 0.9 points fewer than the 58.9 these two squads combine to give up per game in 2021.

-- The average total in Wolf Pack games this season is 58.5, 0.5 points more than Friday's over/under of 58.
+- Wolf Pack games this season feature an average total of 58.5 points, a number 0.5 points higher than Friday's over/under.

 - In 2021, games involving the Rebels have averaged a total of 55.2 points, 2.8 fewer than this game's set over/under.